COG-UK/docs/suppress-pag.md

 The API will respond with any problems inside the `messages` list.
 If you're using Ocarina, this will automatically be printed to your terminal.
 You can verify the PAG has been suppressed via the Majora web interface.

+### Further Reading

+For more information see the [Majora documentation on the PAG suppress interface](https://samstudio8.github.io/majora-docs/#published-artifact-group)